Ready To Buy a Home?

 Learning About Loan Types

 Knowing the different mortgage loan types and understanding them is the foundation of any happy home purchase.
+For example, selecting between a fixed-rate mortgage and an adjustable-rate mortgage (ARM) can have a major impact on your future monthly mortgage payment.

 School yourself on loan types before you speak to a lender so you can have a more productive conversation right off the bat.